Rafostar/clapper/README.md

 ## Questions?
 Feel free to ask me any questions.
 Come and talk on Matrix: [#clapper-player:matrix.org](https://matrix.to/#/#clapper-player:matrix.org)

+## Translations
+Preferred translation method is to use [Clapper Crowdin](https://crowdin.com/project/clapper) web page.

+Crowdin does not require any additional tools and translating can be done through web browser.
+You can login using GitHub account or create a new one.
+Only I can add new languages to this project, so if your language is not available, please contact me first.

 ## Special Thanks
 Many thanks to [sp1ritCS](https://github.com/sp1ritCS) for creating and maintaining package build files.
 Big thanks to [bridadan](https://github.com/bridadan) and [Uniformbuffer3](https://github.com/Uniformbuffer3) for helping